 This new guideline, which echoes the recapture provisions utilized by US immigration authorities, comes as welcome news to many companies that rely on the services and expertise of intra-company transferees.
 In order to fully benefit from this new provision, however, all periods and locations of work must be documented.

-For further details and updates regarding this and other Canadian work permit categories, contact the Bomza Law Group.
+For further details and updates regarding this and other Canadian work permit categories, contact PricewaterhouseCoopers Immigration Law LLP.

 Posted by Melodie Hughes » No Comments